vmihalko/ksh/src/cmd/INIT/README-mamake.md

 Note that `loop` causes repeated reading and processing of Mamfile lines, *not* necessarily repeated execution.
 For instance, a loop can be used to consolidate repetitive `make`…`done` rules.
-However, each rule is only made once and subsequent rules by the same name are skipped over.
+However, each rule is only made once and subsequent rules by the same name are an error at strict level 3 and up, or skipped over at strict \< 3.
 So it only makes sense to do this if the contained make target names are modified by the expansion of the iteration *variable*.

 `loop` requires a seekable input file (i.e.: not a pipe).